A 180-degree turn can be broken down into three different components:

 The COM and the BOS manipulation cannot be separated in our analysis.
 The main reasons we lower our COM is so our legs are able to reach different points on the ground and create greater direction-specific shin angles.
 The rotation component is important to help the later exit phase.
 Remember a key principle of the re-acceleration phase is to get to the sagittal plane fas early as possible.
 And the more rotation needed in the transverse plane at this stage, the harder that is to do.
 Once this entry phase has taken place where the COM has lowered, the BOS moved forwards and the body began to rotate towards the new direction, the athlete has a final ground contact before moving back into the original direction.
 This final ground contact is referred to as the plant step.

 Remember that the role of each step in a change of direction such as this is to optimise the ability of the step following it to do its job.
-If the penultimate step (the final step prior to the plant step) doesn’t sufficiently reduce momentum (or the steps preceding it haven’t performed their role either), this will influence the position and loading of the plant step.
+If the penultimate step (the final step prior to the plant step) doesn’t sufficiently reduce momentum (or the steps preceding it haven’t performed their role either), this will influence the position and loading of the plant step, increase injury risk and not do performance any favour either.

 Four priorities to look for as the athlete enters the plant step:

 Once the penultimate step has maximised its braking force it may remain in contact with the ground and provide some vertical support to maintain COM height.
 This part of the movement is the only point within a 180 degree turn when the body will have support from both feet at the same time.
-This is because to optimise the shin angle of the plant step, the location of it must be outside the BOS where it cant effectively support the body mass.
-It is also logical for the penultimate step to remain in contact with the ground because the position which it requires to apply braking force, is similar to the position which it requires to optimise its role in propulsion.
+This is because to optimise the shin angle of the plant step, the location of it must be outside the BOS where it can't effectively support the body mass.
+It is also logical for the penultimate step to remain in contact with the ground because the position which it requires to apply braking force, is similar to the position which it requires to optimise it's role in propulsion.
 Therefore, this same leg, at times without leaving the ground acts at the final braking step (penultimate step) and the first re-acceleration step (propulsion step).
+It's a good idea to look for how much shin roll there is here too.
+When the penultimate step makes initial contact and applied braking force, the most competent athletes won't then display a movement where that penultimate step shin angle continues to creep more and more vertically.

 If this leg executes its role effectively, the plant step can then occur with minimal stress and the transition between entry and exit is fast and effective.
 If this leg doesn’t effectively perform its role, the plant step is overloaded reducing the safety and the effectiveness of force application.